Lauki Kofta Curry | Vegan Meatballs In Indian Curry

-Lauki kofta curry is one of the loved food of North India.
-Those who doesn’t like the taste of lauki, can try this recipe.
-Initially I was not very fond of bottle gourd but gradually when I tried variety of recipes from this super food, I started loving it.
+Lauki kofta curry is one of the most loved food in North India.
+Those who don't like the taste of lauki or bottle gourd can actually try this recipe.
+Initially, I was also not very fond of bottle gourd but gradually when I tried a variety of recipes from this superfood, I started loving it.

-Lauki or bottle gourd is a vegetable of gourd family and it's extremely beneficial for our health.
-It's rich in fibre and hence this is one magical veggie if you intend to shred some extra kilos and tone your tummy.
+Lauki or bottle gourd is a vegetable of the gourd family and it's extremely beneficial for our health.
+It's rich in fiber and hence this is one magical veggie if you intend to shed some extra kilos and tone your tummy.
 This is zero in carb.
 Bottle gourd is highly recommended for diabetic patients.
-It's also best substitute of potatoes for diabetic patients.
+It's also the best substitute for potatoes for diabetic patients.

 Lauki Kofta for Keto Diet

 Bottle gourd is perfect for the keto diet.
 In fact, all gourd family vegetables are advised under the keto diet.
 If you want to know more about the keto diet read my what is keto diet on the blog.

 Regular Lauki kofta (vegan meatball) is made with a mixture of grated bottle gourd and gram flour.
 Gram flour is normally known as chickpeas flour and made from chickpeas or garbanzo beans.
 This flour is a gluten-free and low in carb and makes a great flour option for keto diet.
 So when you will deep fry them it will have the required fat portion for the keto diet.
 (Source: Keto flour substitutions)

 But if you want to use them in curry then restrict the amount of onion you will use as the onion is sweeter than any other vegetables and contains a little more carbohydrate.
 If you are following keto diet then you can't consume onion in large quantity (as in keto diet only 5% carb allowed)

 How to make Vegan Meatballs or Lauki Kofta in North Indian Style